JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **8001 days**.

-And here is a just a random fact -  **Bats emit ultrasonic sounds to communicate with each other**.
+And here is a just a random fact -  **Lady Bugs really are not bugs.
+They are actually beetles and their correct name is The Ladybird Beetle**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)